Many of you spend upwards of 40 hours per week at the workplace, and therefore you see our colleagues more often than you see friends and family.

 #5 You Will Be More Confident

 By practicing martial arts, you will be more confident and self-assured, but also used to humility and putting aside your ego.
-Confidence in martial arts stems from both our increase in physical ability, and the psychological lessons it teaches us.
+Confidence in martial arts stems from both your increase in physical ability, and the psychological lessons it teaches you.

 When you know you can master a technique from scratch in the gym, you also know that you can apply the same process to your professional life.
 Because you are now more adept physically, things that would previously cause you to take a backseat no longer seem to have the same impact.

-Additionally, you can carry yourself with conviction, which will help when you are showcasing the project your team has been working on, and it will help you to be forthright in group discussions to help contribute ideas.
-Confidence, and not arrogance, will have benefits in all of your encounters throughout the workweek, and even in your personal life too.
+Additionally, you can carry yourself with conviction, which will help when you are presenting the project your team has been working on, and it will help you to be forthright in group discussions to help contribute ideas.